Nancy9ice/MCP-Unstructured-API-Hackathon/README.md

 Now that you're aware of that.
 Let me brief you on my solution to the problem I described above.

-With the help of Unstructured API and FastMCP, I built an MCP server that interfaces with Claude Desktop so that you can move multiple pdf files containing your account statements and transaction history (whether from same bank or multiple banks) from Google Drive to MongoDB.
+With the help of Unstructured API MCP server, I built an MCP server that interfaces with Claude Desktop so that you can move multiple pdf files containing your account statements and transaction history (whether from same bank or multiple banks) from Google Drive to MongoDB.
 Before the movement to MongoDB, some transformations were made on the data using features on Unstructured (P.S.
 Unstructured is a Product).

 The following features in Unstructured made the data usable: